 The majority of the time, Registered nurses (RN) are employed by medical or hospital clinics.
 They may also work for other organizations, such as outpatient facilities, rehabilitation centres, or senior centres.
 Their main job is to promote wellness and health.

 Now that you have known how to become a registered nurse and places you work as a nurse in Nigeria, let us find out what the salary of a registered nurse in Nigeria is.

 What is the Salary of a Registered Nurse in Nigeria?

-The salary of a registered nurse in Nigeria is N97,000 per month for those with just RN license while the salary of BNSc or BSc nurses is N120,000 per month.
+The salary of a registered nurse in Nigeria is N80,000 per month for those with just RN license, while the salary of BNSc or BSc nurses is N120,000 per month (hazard allowance exclusive).
 The salary of Nigerian nurses increases as their years of experience also increases.
 Nigerian nurses working in hospitals or clinics are paid using CONHESS (Consolidated Health Salary Structure).
 The salary of Nurses in Nigeria is affect by:

 - Years of experience

 - Institution where you are working (either at Federal government hospitals, State hospitals or Private hospitals or organisations)

 We are going to be looking at the salary of a Nurse in 2 different dimensions

 - Salary of a Nurse in Federal or Government hospital and